Digital Health

 How long will the MBS telehealth items be available?

 MBS telehealth introduced on a temporary basis in response to the COVID-19 pandemic will now be permanent.
-Telehealth services provided by GPs, medical practitioners, nurse practitioners, participating midwives, allied health providers and dental practitioners in the practice of oral and maxillofacial surgery services will continue
+Telehealth services provided by GPs, medical practitioners, nurse practitioners, participating midwives, allied health providers and dental practitioners in the practice of oral and maxillofacial surgery services will continue.

 What is the eligibility criteria for the MBS telehealth items?